al5ina5/textbase-site/pages/docs/roadmap.md

 - Get my first backer! 🥳
 - Add better support for `fontawesome` and `glyphicon`.
 - Add support for template languages.
+- Add the ability to add per-page meta information, such as `<title>` and other variables.
-- Create front-end desktop application for textbase.js.
+- Create front-end desktop 'blogging' application in Electron for textbase.js.

 ## Completed ✅